Free Appalachian Trail Maps

 About the Appalachian Trail

 The Appalachian National Scenic Trail is a marked hiking trail in the eastern United States, which extends from Springer Mountain in Georgia to Mount Katahdin in Maine.
-More than two thousand miles long, it is one of the longest trails in the United States.
+More than 2,000 miles long, it is one of the longest trails in the United States.
 This famous hiking trail is maintained by numerous organizations and clubs along the way.
-Much of the Appalachian Trail is wilderness although some parts of it do cross towns and roads.
-The trail passes through the states of Georgia, North Carolina, Tennessee, Virginia, West Virginia, Maryland, Pennsylvania, New Jersey, New York, Connecticut, Massachusetts, Vermont, New Hampshire, and Maine.

 Finding Free Appalachian Trail Maps